MicrosoftDocs/sql-docs/docs/relational-databases/resource-governor/resource-governor.md

 ## Resource Governor Constraints
  This release of Resource Governor has the following constraints:

 -   Resource management is limited to the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)].
-Resource Governor can not be used for [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)], [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)], and [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
+Resource Governor cannot be used for [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)], [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)], and [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].

 -   There is no workload monitoring or workload management between [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instances.

 -   Resource Governor can manage OLTP workloads but these types of queries, which are typically very short in duration, are not always on the CPU long enough to apply bandwidth controls.
 This may skew in the statistics returned for CPU usage percent.

 -   The ability to govern physical I/O only applies to user operations and not system tasks.
 System tasks include write operations to the transaction log and Lazy Writer I/O operations.
-The Resource Govenor applies primarily to user read operations because most write operations are typically performed by system tasks.
+The Resource Governor applies primarily to user read operations because most write operations are typically performed by system tasks.

 -   You cannot set I/O thresholds on the internal resource pool.